 The bulk of the advice in this guide is focused on your portfolio.
 But when it comes to portfolios, we feel as though we must mention that these are only a tool that you leverage in your business to attract and convert clients.
 As it is with any business, in order to see success you need to make sure that you’re focusing on the other aspects of marketing as a photographer which can accompany your portfolio.

 For example, if you’re looking to build a successful online portfolio website, you must know all of the elements that go into marketing your portfolio.
-Are you focusing on search engine optimization best practices to drive consistent traffic to your website so that you’re visible to users searching for your services?
+Are you focusing on search engine optimisation best practices to drive consistent traffic to your website so that you’re visible to users searching for your services?
 Have you focused as much on your website design as you have on your portfolio so that your website is as aesthetically-pleasing as your work?
-Is your online portfolio properly optimized so that it loads quickly, looks clear, and works on all kinds of devices?
+Is your online portfolio properly optimised so that it loads quickly, looks clear, and works on all kinds of devices?

 Another great example is social media.
 If you’re posting your portfolio of work on social platforms to attract clients, are you regularly posting for prospective clients?
 Are you using the right hashtags to generate more views and engagement?
 Do you have your contact information readily available so that clients can book you?
 If you’re using freelancing platforms where portfolios are integrated into your profile, are you actively reaching out to clients?
 Are you asking them for reviews so those searching for services know what type of experience you have to provide?